Google knows a lot more about you than you expected; here’s how to check

 But, you can control what Facebook and Google know about you, in addition to checking and installing the full record list.
 We explained how you can secure your data from Facebook previously.
 You can read the detailed step-by-step guide here.

-If you want to take a look and download the entire data of what you did on your Android smartphone, Chrome browser, or any other devices that are associated with your Google account, you can visit Google My Activity page.
+If you want to take a look and download the entire data of what you did on your Android smartphone, Chrome browser, or any other devices that are associated with your Google account, you can visit Google My Activity page – https://myactivity.google.com/myactivity.
 This will show you all the voice queries you made to Google Assistant, the time of opening the apps, your activity in the Google Play store, and what you searched on the Web using Google Search.
 All of your data is put chronologically that is only visible to you.
 However, the data is still available on Google and you can do nothing but stop using Google products to put an end to the trail.

 While there is no way to turn this off, Google allows you to deselect yourself from being served personalised ads based on the online history.
 However, if you want to see advertisements further personalised for you, you are welcome to share your age and gender details with Google advertisers.